telerik/ajax-docs/controls/treelist/data-binding/simple-vs-advanced.md

 The advantages of using this event are that the developer does not need to write any code handling thelogic about when and how the data-binding should be processed.
 It is still the developer's responsibility toconstruct properly a data source object and assign it to the RadTreeList's DataSource property.
 In the code ofthe **NeedDataSource** handler you should prepare the data source (list of objects) forthe RadTreeList and assign it to the treelist's **DataSource** property.
 Also you shouldset the **DataKeyNames** and **ParentDataKeyNames** properties forthe treelist control.

->note  **You should never call the DataBind() method from inside the NeedDataSource handler or mix simpledata-binding mode with advanced data-binding.**
+>tip  **You should never call the DataBind() method from inside the NeedDataSource handler or mix simpledata-binding mode with advanced data-binding.**
 >